benjamin-heasly/gradle-fetch-poc/README.md

 So here is a small Gradle script for fetching artifacts.

 # Usage
-Run this script from the command line.
-It doesn't have to be part of a fancy project or build system.
+You can run this script from the command line.

 The script comes with the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which is a script-plus-jar that prevents you from having to install Gradle yourself.
+This really simplifies the command line usage!

 Use environment variables to point the script where you want:
   * `REPOSITORY`, `USERNAME`, and `PASSWORD` could point at Maven central, your own repository, wherever.